Logistics Software

 8. Descartes

-Descartes provides end-to-end logistics solutions for complex international operations.
-It combines transportation management with customs, compliance, and trade management capabilities.
+Descartes provides end-to-end logistics solutions for complex international operations, combining transportation management with customs, compliance, and trade management capabilities.

 Global Operations Focus